tobymao/sqlglot/posts/ast_primer.md

 ```

 > [!WARNING]
 > High-level builder methods will attempt to parse string arguments into Expressions.
-This can be very convenient, but make sure to keep in mind dialect of the string.
+This can be very convenient, but make sure to keep in mind the dialect of the string.
 If its written in a specific dialect, you need to set the `dialect` argument.
 >
 > You can avoid parsing by passing Expressions as arguments, e.g. `.where(exp.column("b") < 4)` instead of `.where("b < 4")`